Some parts of this page may be machine-translated.

 The EU Machinery Directive will be repealed on January 20, 2027, and replaced by the EU Machinery Regulation.
 This new regulation was published in the EU Official Journal on June 29, 2023, and has been significantly revised to address the latest technologies and safety requirements.
 In particular, the evaluation criteria for high-risk machinery and AI-related equipment have been strengthened, imposing stricter regulations on companies.

 Furthermore, the compliance responsibilities of manufacturers and importers have been strengthened, particularly due to the amendments to Articles 21/22, which mandate the provision of safety information and manuals in multiple languages.
-As a result, companies are required to perform accurate multilingual translations, facing new burdens and challenges.
+As a result, companies are required to conduct accurate multilingual translations, facing new burdens and challenges.

 With the revision of the EU Machinery Regulation (EU 2023/1230), there are several important changes related to multilingual translation.
 The key points to note are as follows.